billwear/billwear.github.io/vp.md

 ### **Bridging the Gap Between Vision and Reality**

 The gap between your visionary thinking and successful realization isn’t about a lack of ideas or motivation.
-It’s about building systems that help you **follow through**—systems that turn your natural creative energy into consistent, tangible results.
+It’s about building systems that help you **follow through** on turning your natural creative energy into consistent, tangible results.

 Here’s what you need: